 This same mechanism of an extended region of approximate resonance contributes to the intensity of peak 1, but instead lacks for the other shockwave resonances shown in Figs.~\ref{tangency_Qy0:fig} and \ref{tangency_QyPi:fig}.
 This explains why these other resonances do not produce visible peaks for the considered phonon broadening.
 If one could decrease $\gamma$, thus approaching the conservative-crystal limit $\gamma\to 0$, one would observe the appearance of multiple sharp (albeit relatively weak) shockwave peaks; at the same time the nonresonant peak 2 would progressively lose its prominence.

 Figure~\ref{component_2D09:fig} reports the friction force evaluated through Eq.~\eqref{confronto_2D:fig}, but with a different slider-crystal interaction $V(r)$, defined by $\sigma= 0.55 \,a$ and $d=0.9\, a$, shown in Fig.~\ref{potx:fig}.
-The accord between theory and simulations as remarkable as for the other interaction.
+The accord between theory and simulations is as remarkable as for the other interaction.
 Observe that friction is weaker overall, and that the speeds of friction peaks 1 and 2 are the same as in the calculation done with a different potential, reported in Fig.~\ref{confronto_2D:fig}.
 This outcome is precisely predicted by our theory, which has friction peaks at velocities that depend uniquely on the phonon dispersion, and not on the slider-crystal interaction.
-Even though the peak position are preserved, the detailed dependence of friction on velocity is seen as a sensitive function of the interaction potential.
+Even though the peak positions are preserved, the detailed dependence of friction on velocity is affected significantly by the interaction potential.